Reposition Drugs. De-Risk Trials.

-Conditions like autism affect everyone differently, which is why the same treatment can work for one person and not another.
-We're developing sampling kits that measure multiple aspects of your biology—your gut microbiome, metabolism, proteins, and more—to build a complete picture of what's happening inside your body.
+Conditions like autism affect every patient differently, which is why the same therapy succeeds in one person and fails in another.
+We measure multiple layers of biology—gut microbiome, metabolism, proteins, and genetics—to build a complete molecular picture of each patient, then use AI to resolve heterogeneous populations into well-defined biological subtypes.

-Think of a digital twin like a weather forecast, but for your body.
-Just as meteorologists combine temperature, pressure, humidity, and wind data to predict tomorrow's weather, we combine data from your gut bacteria, metabolism, proteins, and genes to model how your biology works.
+Think of a digital twin like a weather forecast, but for human biology.
+Just as meteorologists combine temperature, pressure, humidity, and wind data to predict tomorrow's weather, we combine data from the gut microbiome, metabolism, proteins, and genes to model how a patient's biology works.

 Most approaches take a single snapshot of one biological system.
 We track multiple systems over time.
-This matters because your biology isn't static—it's constantly changing.
-By learning these patterns, our AI can predict how your body will respond to different interventions before you try them.
+This matters because biology isn't static—it's constantly changing.
+By learning these patterns, our AI can predict how a patient will respond to a given intervention before it's administered, which is precisely what's needed to prioritize compounds and enrich trial cohorts.

 Multi-omics data to digital twins